HarunMbaabu/Craigslist-Used-Vehicles--Time-Series-Project/README.md

 **My Approach:**

 - First, I handled the missing values in the dataset.
-I resolved this by filling in the missing values with the mode of the respective column.
+I resolved this by filling in the missing values with the median and mode of numerical and categorical data on the respective columns.

 - Then, I converted the data types of the columns in the dataset to the appropriate data types, I converted the posting_date column should be converted to a datetime data type.